 There are plenty of exciting things to do in Havana during the day, from art museums to historical walking tours and more.

 Before you head out for the day, be sure to pack a few essentials:

 It’s no secret that Cuba is sunny and hot all year round, so getting the most out of your outdoor time means being well-hydrated and protected from the sun.
-Take a look at our full list of things to bring to Cuba, so you’re not caught unprepared during your trip!

 #1.
 Wander Around Old Havana (Habana Vieja)

 Did you know that Old Havana is a UNESCO Heritage site?
 You can step back in time by strolling through urban plazas dating back to Old Havana’s founding in 1519.
 The combination of colorful, historical architecture, narrow cobblestone paths and brightly colored 1950s automobiles create an experience that is quintessentially Cuban.